 Unmet financial obligations to the college will result in a hold on student academic records or their class schedule being dropped for that semester.
 A hold could prevent readmission, class registration, receipt of a diploma or transcript, and/or financial aid processing.
 Financial obligations to the college include, but are not limited to, student account balance, parking fines, library fines, and campus life fines.
-Brevard College accepts cash, personal checks, money orders, Visa, MasterCard and Discover for payment (American Express not accepted).
+Brevard College accepts cash, personal checks, money orders, Visa, MasterCard, Discover and American Express for payment.
 If paying by personal check, please be advised that it may take up to two weeks for the check to clear; thus, a transcript or diploma will not be released until after the check has cleared the bank.